mobeets/value-rnn-td/README.md

 - In TD learning, we estimate all future rewards as `γVhat(t+1)` ("bootstrapping"), so our network's target at each time step is `r(t) + γVhat(t+1)`.
 Thus, our network's objective is to minimize `(r(t) + γVhat(t+1) - Vhat(t))^2` with respect to the LSTM's parameters.
 Here, we'll use `γ=0.5`.

-Below, our network finishes learning after roughly 1000 epochs.
+Below, we train our network using stochastic gradient descent (with backpropagation through time) with the Adam optimizer.
+Training is complete after roughly 2000 epochs.

 <img src="./plots/loss.png" width="200px;"/>